massivemadness/Squircle-CE/README.md

 ```

-You can also create custom color scheme by changing the `ColorScheme` properties:
+You can also create custom theme by changing the `ColorScheme` properties:

 ```kotlin
 import com.brackeys.ui.editorkit.model.ColorScheme